- Developers

 Integration

-Adopting this strategy can pave the way for free and premium endpoints and creates commercial opportunities.
+Adopting this strategy can pave the way for free and premium endpoints and create commercial opportunities.

 Finally, let’s review the differences between microservices vs API.